JanWartenberg/svg_to_drawio/README.md

 # svg_to_drawio
 Python helper to convert SVG files into draw.io shapes.

-[DrawIO Shapes](https://www.drawio.com/doc/faq/custom-shapes) are specific templates of the diagram tool [draw io](https://www.drawio.com/).
+[draw.io Shapes](https://www.drawio.com/doc/faq/custom-shapes) are specific templates of the diagram tool [draw io](https://www.drawio.com/).
 Color styles can be applied to them.
 Strokewidth can be adapted within the tool.

 Simply importing SVG files into draw.io does not allow this.
 For them colors and strokewidth are fixed.